Office: ASBN 401C

 Office: ASBN 401G

-Dr. Russ Hodges is an Associate Professor in the Doctoral Program in Developmental Education.
+Dr. Russ Hodges is an Associate Professor in the Graduate Program in Developmental Education.
 Dr. Hodges earned his Doctorate of Education, specializing in Developmental Education, from Grambling State University in Louisiana.
 He is a past president of the College Reading and Learning Association (CRLA) and past chair of the Council of Learning Assistance and Developmental Education Associations (CLADEA).
 Russ has won numerous awards for his service and scholarship including being named CLADEA Fellow in 2009.
 His research interest includes college access, persistence and completion for underserved populations; postsecondary peer-support interventions (e.g. coaching, mentoring, tutoring and advising); the role of learning frameworks courses in student persistence and completion; developmental education policy.

 Office: Flowers Hall 134